isomerpages/moe-stanthonyspri/saps/announcements/_posts/2025-10-24-post-School Canteen Advertisement.md

 </table>
 <p><strong>Application Procedure</strong>
 </p>
-<p>1.&nbsp;&nbsp; Download and complete the application form.
-You may also
+<p>1.&nbsp;&nbsp; Download and complete the Application Form (click on the
-request a hard copy from the School’s General Office.</p>
+link below).
+You may also request a hardcopy of the Application Form from the School’s General Office.</p>
 <p><a href="https://for.edu.sg/schcanteenappform" rel="noopener nofollow" target="_blank">Application Form</a>
 </p>
 <p>2.&nbsp;&nbsp; Attached the following documents together with the application